wuzhengy/TAU/Company/Homepage.md

 ### Introduction
-#### TAU App - Freely create crypto coins
+#### TAU App - Ads Coin for Telegram
-TAU helps you to create and airdrop coins to your community free from third party GAS fee such as ETH or BNB.
-We do not require you to buy any TAUcoins for using functions.
+We help channel or group owners to FREELY run crypto Ads coin in a community.
+By airdrop of Ads coin to members, a coins community is created.
+Owners can make money by selling coins to any marketeers for showing Ads in the community.

-TAU is a serverless technology without using dedicated servers and everything is on phones network.
+TAU is a serverless blockchain technology without using dedicated host and everything is on phones network.
+We do not require you to buy any TAUcoins.

 #### Crypto Airdrop Toolset
-* Free, no third party charge, such as ETH gas.
+* Free, no third party charge such as ETH gas.
-* Send and airdrop coins to contacts such as in whatsapp and telegram.
+* Send and airdrop coins to Telegram members.
 * Work on an android phone network, without tieing to any servers.

 ### About the core technologies